MorganBergen/embedded-systems/README.md

 - concurrency and threads, how to utilize the available parallelism in the hardware and develop concurrent embedded software
 - scheduling and real-time scheduling concepts in linux
 - cpu and memory architecture, how instructions get executed in the hardware and the micro-architecture of a basic RISC-V, single-cycle processor.
+-  introduction to c programming
+-  introduction to the embedded software development enviroment - sensor reading
+-  servo moto control - timers
+-  introduction to embedded linux - linux scheduler
+-  real time dnn inference
+-  self driving car
+-  microcontrollers and embedded processors for interacting with the physical enviroment using i/o devices